rtinney1/PasswordCheckerML/README.md

    - Number
    - Special Character

 Once the data set has been created, users then have the option to create an already tokenized file (required for R script).
-This gives each type of character a numberical value for the machine learning algorithms to work with.
+This gives each type of character a numerical value for the machine learning algorithms to work with.
 The Python script does this automatically.

 Currently, following algorithms are available in the